CA vs CFA – Duration, Difference, Salary, Which is Better?

 Chartered Accountancy is organized by the ICAI (Institute of Chartered Accountants of India).
-The profession is well reputed in the society and enough to get you a dream job and earn name and fame as well.
-Chartered Accountants are the highly responsible person in an organization whose work is to forecast, plan and advise the management of the most profitable projects and investments.
+The profession is well-reputed in society and enough to get you a dream job and earn name and fame as well.
+Chartered Accountants are a highly responsible person in an organization whose work is to forecast, plan, and advise the management of the most profitable projects and investments.

-As soon as CA is added to your name, you will deem an expert in various domains to say accounting, auditing, taxation, finance, corporate laws etc. Beside above, CA’s are the only authorized persons in India who can audit the Financial Statements of an organization.
+As soon as CA is added to your name, you will deem an expert in various domains to say accounting, auditing, taxation, finance, corporate laws, etc. Besides the above, CA’s are the only authorized persons in India who can audit the Financial Statements of an organization.
 Without a CA signature, F.S. could not be called as Audited F.S.

 Even P.M.
 Modi Ji himself said that “CA signature is more powerful than P.M. signature”.

 The CA Course is structured into three levels CA Foundation, CA Intermediate, and CA Final along with three years of Articleship Training which designate that CA studies are beyond bookish knowledge.
 With the three years of Articleship Training in the CA curriculum, here students are made aware of real-world challenges and turned into a true professional.

 CFA is organized by the CFA Institute globally recognized course which mainly focuses on Investment Management.
 Those who want to grow their career in Finance should go with CFA.
 CFA is not limited to India only, as this is a globally certified course, therefore the course carries much about global investment management.

 CFA course is also divided into three levels and also requires four years of work experience.
 Which means that CA and CFA, both the courses are based on the practical world challenges.
 However, one can go with CFA only after completing his graduation.

 CFA has a core focus on Finance and completely based on concepts.
 Here the examiner test the application of concepts and formulas rather than their learning.